PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ## What is Gothic?

 In order to create a gothic drama we have to define what “Gothic” is.
-Contrary to popular belief, we understand Gothic neither as a mere game nor merely as its underlying concept.
-For us it is (or to be more precise “was once supposed to be”) an attempt to initiate a genre of gothic-like games and to revolutionise the world of fantasy RPGs.
+Gothic is much more than the game that was released.
+It was once supposed to be very different (as shown in the ["Vision of Gothic"](/vision/vision-of-gothic)); the underlying concepts from 1997-1999 were much more radical than what has been realised in 2001.
+These early ideas in their radicality fascinate us more than the actual game.
+And we go as far as to claim that it was an attempt to initiate a genre of gothic-like games and to revolutionise the world of fantasy RPGs.

+We will not speculate about the reasons here, *why* Gothic turned out to be so different compared to the early vision of the game.
+We know that in some regards this happened under the pressure of time and due to technical issues and problems in design (such as with the multiplayer mode).
+But in other regards the developers changed the design direction willingly and we do not want to blame them for doing so; to quote Avallach: "it is just us who personally disagree".

-In the beginning we will analyse the meaning of Gothic as a term and the gothic aesthetics and will make concrete examples of gothic-style in other media to highlight common characteristics.
+In the beginning we will analyse the meaning of "gothic" as a term and the gothic aesthetics and will make concrete examples of gothic-style in other media to highlight common characteristics.

 We will then analyse Gothic as “another kind of fantasy”, compare gothic fantasy with common fantasy, deal with the concept of low fantasy and with horror or terror as aspects of *gothic*.